nixworks/public/news/2009/11/26/index.md

 _Context: Committee to Protect Journalists, Maguindanao massacre, Philippines, media_

 ### [ The Supreme Court in Bogot convicts and sentences former general Jaime Usctegui to 40 years in prison for his role in the Mapiripn Massacre in 1997 by far right militias. ](/news/2009/11/26/the-supreme-court-in-bogota-convicts-and-sentences-former-general-jaime-uscategui-to-40-years-in-prison-for-his-role-in-the-mapiripan-massa.md)
-_Context: Bogot√°, Jaime Usc·tegui, Mapirip·n Massacre in 1997, Supreme Court, far right militias_
+_Context: Bogota, Jaime Usctegui, Mapiripn Massacre in 1997, Supreme Court, far right militias_

 ### [ Floods in Saudi Arabia kill around 77 people in Jeddah, Rabigh and Mecca, and a further 351 are missing in the heaviest rainfall in years. ](/news/2009/11/26/floods-in-saudi-arabia-kill-around-77-people-in-jeddah-rabigh-and-mecca-and-a-further-351-are-missing-in-the-heaviest-rainfall-in-years.md)
 _Context: Floods in Saudi Arabia, Jeddah, Mecca, Rabigh_